179971c/NuGet2Unity/README.md

--v, --version       |  Version of NuGet package to use -p, --unityproject  |  Path to the Unity project to include with this package -m, --includemeta   |  Include .meta files from the Unity project -o, --outputpath    |  Path and filename of the .unitypackage --verbose           |  Maximum verbosity
+-v, --version       |  Version of NuGet package to use -p, --unityproject  |  Path to the Unity project to include with this package -m, --includemeta   |  Include .meta files from the Unity project -o, --outputpath    |  Required.
+Path and filename of the .unitypackage --verbose           |  Maximum verbosity
 --netstandard       |  (Default: true) Build for .NET Standard 2.0 compatibility --skiplinkxml       |  Do not add a link.xml to package